aleph-im/aleph-docs/docs/tutorials/rust/rust_microvm.md

-# Tutorial: Creating a non-Python program on Aleph-VM
+# Tutorial: Creating a Rust microVM

-> This tutorial follows up the first tutorial [Creating and hosting a program on Aleph-VM](./README.md).
+> This tutorial follows up the first tutorial [Creating and hosting a Python program on Aleph-VM](../python/getting_started.md).

 ## 0. Welcome